-Designed by Willis Polk and noted for its elegant interiors, the House is an interpretive museum exhibit for an extensive collection of 17th and 18th century English antiques.
+Noted for its elegant interiors, the House is now an interpretive museum exhibit for an extensive collection of 17th and 18th century English antiques.
 Special rooms of interest include the Butler’s Pantry and Kitchen with the walk-in safe, the wood paneled library and the 1925 Ernest Peixotto paintings in the Ballroom.

 For many members of Bourn’s social class, the prospect of creating a country house was solved relatively simply by hiring one architect and letting that person develop the design, manage the construction, and even decorate the interior.
 The creation of Filoli followed a very different model.
 One could view the creation of Filoli as an entrepreneurial enterprise in which Bourn had a vision for a particular goal and then sought, hired, and managed the best available talent to achieve that goal.
 Bourn used various private architects and his associates at the Spring Valley Water Company in the creation of Filoli.
 Bourn was the nexus for all of the participants.